newtriks/cssapi/README.md

 It is easy to add further maps if you find there are other types of values you want to include.

-###### Scopes
+##### Scopes

 Scope is one of the most powerful features in the library.
 It allows you declare values that change at a given breakpoint.
 As you will see later, when combined with breakpoint generation, this can automate a lot of your style declarations.
-You absolutely do not have to use scopes, but you'll find can make your CSS much more declarative amd greatly reduce repetition.
+You absolutely do not have to use scopes, but you'll find can make your CSS much more declarative and greatly reduce repetition.

 You can declare data values again within a new scope.
 Each scope consists of an object with two keys:

 - `resolve` is an array of breakpoint names
 - `data` is a map of data values

-In the following example we declare a default `rhythm` value of `20`, then two scopes.
+In the following example we declare a default `rhythm` value of `20`, then two `scopes`.
 One to cover the breakpoints `smallUp` and `mediumUp`, and another to cover `largeUp`.
 When we ask the library to resolve a value for a particular breakpoint, it will use the appropriately scoped value.

 ```JavaScript
 const config = {